 I was looking at the number plate of a car parked outside.
 Using my special code S208VBJ adds to 65.
 Can you crack my code and use it to find out what both of these number plates add up to?

-faces of a cube so that along each edge of the cube the numbers
+In this problem you have to place four by four magic squares on the faces of a cube so that along each edge of the cube the numbers match.

 Find out why these matrices are magic.
 Can you work out how they were made?
 Can you make your own Magic Matrix?

 Throughout these challenges, the touching faces of any adjacent dice must have the same number.
 Can you find a way of making the total on the top come to each number from 11 to 18 inclusive?

 There were chews for 2p, mini eggs for 3p, Chocko bars for 5p and lollypops for 7p in the sweet shop.
 What could each of the children buy with their money?

 On a farm there were some hens and sheep.
 Altogether there were 8 heads and 22 feet.
 How many hens were there?